Frequently Asked Questions

 What else is going on in the Children's Room?

-Storytimes for children ages 3-5 meet Friday mornings at 10:15 and 11:15 from October through June.
+Storytime for children ages 3-5 happens every Friday morning at 10:30 year round.
 Call or come into the library to register.

 Every summer the Children's Room takes part in the state sponsored Summer Reading Program.
 There is a different theme every year.
 Registration starts in June.